svinota/pyroute2/docs/modules.rst

 and `vlan` interfaces.
 VLAN creation requires also `link` and `vlan_id` parameters, see example scripts.

-taskstats
+TaskStats
 ---------

-All that you should know about taskstats, is that you should not use it.
+All that you should know about TaskStats, is that you should not use it.
 But if you have to, ok::

     import os
-    from pyroute2 import taskstats
+    from pyroute2 import TaskStats
-    ts = taskstats()
+    ts = TaskStats()
     ts.get_pid_stat(os.getpid())

 It is not implemented normally yet, but some methods are already